steciuk/portfolio/src/content/education/MSc_WUT.md

 ---
 place: "Warsaw University of Technology"
-department: "department of Electronics and Information Technology"
+department: "Faculty of Electronics and Information Technology"
 role: "MSc in Computer Science"
 location:
   city: "Warsaw"